Overcoming Limbic System Dysfunction Through Neuroplasticity

 There are three primary types of limbic system dysfunction:

 1. Hypersensitivity: This is a condition in which the limbic system becomes overly sensitive to environmental stimuli.
-This can result in conditions such as CFS, Post-Viral Fatigue, MCS, and IBS.
+This can result in conditions such as Chronic Fatigue Syndrome (CFS), Post-Viral Fatigue, Multiple Chemical Sensitivities (MCS), and Irritable Bowel Syndrome (IBS).

 3. Hypersecretion: This is a condition in which the limbic system produces too much of the hormones and neurotransmitters that are necessary for normal function, often correlation with conditions such as anxiety disorders, panic disorder, and PTSD.